maxholloway/stats-project/README.md

 # stats-project
-Stats projects for Math 35
+Stats project for Math 35